quantumbio/MOEDivCon/README.md

 Finally, to easily access the software from within MOE, you should install the QuantumBio menu.
 This menu can be found in the Extra menu on the main MOE window.

+**After you install MOE/DivCon using these steps, restart MOE and MOE/batch.**

 ```
     % cd ${HOME}/moefiles/menu
     % ln -s /path/you/wish/to/install/MOEDivCon/MOEDivCon-GridMarkets/moe-menus menu-extra-qb